willkuhn/crossveins/README.md

 ## About Me

-I'm a postdoc working under an NSF Postdoctoral Fellowship in the Imaging, Robotics, and Intelligent Systems (IRIS) Lab at the University of Tennessee.
+I'm the Director of Science and Research at Discover Life in America.
 I have a background in entomology and evolutionary biology, but I also have strong interests in computer vision and machine learning.
-This site describes my current [research](#research) projects and some side projects...and includes my occasionally-updated musings in [blog-form](/blog).
+This site describes my current [research](#research) projects, some side projects, and includes my occasionally-updated musings in [blog-form](/blog).
 Welcome!
 Please look around and contact me if you have questions or suggestions, or are interested in learning more about my work.

 {:.scan}
 {% include image.html file="/images/site/will.jpg" description="" %}